MLB The Show 19: Release

 San Diego Studio announced on the second of November 2018 the official release date for MLB The Show 2019 as well as the details regarding special editions.
 The 2019 edition of the series ‘The Show’ was released on March 26, 2019.
-San Diego Studio released a closed alpha early access to the video game between the dates of 13–19 December.
+San Diego Studio released a closed alpha early access to the video game between 13–19 December.
 The closed alpha provided fans early access to participate in game modes such as the Diamond Dynasty, Battle Royale and Play with Friends features.

-Since its creation, The Show series has been a Sony exclusive video game.
+Since its creation, The Show series had been a PlayStation exclusive franchise.
 However, on December 10, 2019, it was announced as part of Sony’s renewed deal with the MLB and MLBPA that the video game series will be available to play on Xbox, Nintendo and PC from 2021.
 MLB The Show will be only major baseball franchise available on Xbox, Nintendo and PC platforms.

 Cover

 On November 2, 2018, it was announced that Bryce Harper would be featured on the cover for the 2019 edition of the game.
 However, since he was a free agent at the time, he was depicted on the placeholder image in a white hoodie.
 On February 28, 2019, after Harper signed with the Philadelphia Phillies, the official cover design was released.